-Sakura Days Japan Fair is presented by the Japan Fair Association of Vancouver (JFAV), the all-volunteer organizing committee of this two-day event, as part of the Vancouver Cherry Blossom Festival, and is held at VanDusen Botanical Garden.
+Sakura Days Japan Fair is presented by the Japan Fair Association of Vancouver (JFAV), the all-volunteer organizing committee of this two-day event, as part of the Vancouver Cherry Blossom Festival.
 For up-to-date information, follow us on Facebook, Twitter and Instagram.

 Find out about the event

 Immerse yourself in Japanese culture, food and art – participate in a traditional Japanese tea ceremony, try some Japanese festival food, wear a yukata, sample premium sake, learn new Japanese games and crafts, watch cultural performances and take part in an Ondo parade.
 Don’t miss the hands-on workshops and try your hand at calligraphy, origami and other Japanese arts and crafts.
 Discover a wide variety of vendors and exhibitors featuring local Japanese food, craft, and businesses.

 Video Credit: Frank Pan

 Programs subject to change.